alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+    - TLS 1.3 Abbreviated this process in three steps.

+TLS 1.3 does not support RSA, nor other cipher suites and parameters that are vulnerable to attack.
+It also shortens the TLS handshake, making a TLS 1.3 handshake both faster and more secure.

+The basic steps of a TLS 1.3 handshake are:

+* Client hello: The client sends a client hello message with the protocol version, the client random, and a list of cipher suites.
+Because support for insecure cipher suites has been removed from TLS 1.3, the number of possible cipher suites is vastly reduced.
+The client hello also includes the parameters that will be used for calculating the premaster secret.
+Essentially, the client is assuming that it knows the server’s preferred key exchange method (which, due to the simplified list of cipher suites, it probably does).
+This cuts down the overall length of the handshake — one of the important differences between TLS 1.3 handshakes and TLS 1.0, 1.1, and 1.2 handshakes.

+* Server generates master secret: At this point, the server has received the client random and the client's parameters and cipher suites.
+It already has the server random, since it can generate that on its own.
+Therefore, the server can create the master secret.

+* Server hello and "Finished": The server hello includes the server’s certificate, digital signature, server random, and chosen cipher suite.
+Because it already has the master secret, it also sends a "Finished" message.
+Final steps and client "Finished": Client verifies signature and certificate, generates master secret, and sends "Finished" message.
+Secure symmetric encryption achieved.

 If a packet is dropped
 ----------------------